tareqaziz825/BRACU-CSE-425-NEURAL-NETWORKS/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-**Note**: This research was conducted as part of the CSE 425: Neural Networks course at BRAC University.
-The findings contribute to understanding the trade-offs between deterministic and stochastic approaches in unsupervised clustering tasks.

 **Keywords**: Unsupervised Learning, Variational Autoencoders, Clustering, K-Means, Gaussian Mixture Models, Self-Organizing Maps, Uncertainty Quantification, Stability Analysis, Wine Dataset, Neural Networks